NinaVavr/NinaVavr/README.md

 ### Hi there 👋,

-I transitioned from a career in marketing to data analytics, driven by my recognition of the transformative power of data-driven insights in shaping strategic decision-making and fueling business growth.
+Data-driven and detail-oriented professional with a strong background in marketing analytics, operations, and stakeholder management.
+Skilled in executing digital campaigns, analyzing performance metrics, and creating engaging content across social media and web platforms.
+Adept at combining creative marketing strategies with technical know-how (Python, SQL, Power BI, Tableau, SEO) to drive brand awareness, lead generation, and operational efficiency.
+Fluent in English and Greek, with international experience in retail operations, data analytics, and marketing activation.

  + I am currently based in Berlin, Germany.
-Open for job offers, on site or working remotely
- + I recently graduated from Ironhack as a Data Analyst
  + Languages: English, Greek, French, German, Russian